 Application Deadline: February 1, 2018

 *Program may fill before regular deadline; therefore, early application is advised

-This unique program is an international service learning project in Mozambique during Summer Session I, for six (6) credit hours, .
-The University of Arkansas faculty will lead students in an academic service project in Nampula, Mozambique.
-This is the fourth year for this program, which is designed to be an interdisciplinary service project in which agriculture, business and engineering students will work together in a poultry business outside of the city center.
+This unique program is an international service learning project, for six (6) credit hours, in Mozambique, during Summer Session I. The University of Arkansas faculty will lead students in an academic service project in Nampula, Mozambique.
+This is the third year for this program which is designed to be an interdisciplinary service project in which agriculture, business and engineering students will work together in a poultry business outside of the city center.
 The poultry operation was started with the goal of becoming a model for sustainable economic business development to replicate in various locations throughout Africa.
-The operation has created several hundred jobs, has purchased feed from over 40,000 individual farmers and generates affordable protein that is severely lacking in the local diet.
+The operation has created several hundred jobs, has purchased feed from over 40,000 individual farmers, and generates affordable protein that is severely lacking in the local diet.
 As such, the operation is both a functioning business and an outreach and development project.
-The goal is for students to learn first-hand of the challenges in creating sustainable business in this inhospitable environment as well as to apply their skills creatively to improve the business.
+The goal is for students to learn first-hand the challenges of creating sustainable business in this inhospitable environment as well as to apply their skills creatively to improve the business.
 This will offer tremendous capacity for not only experiential learning, but leadership and creativity.
 Finally, the cultural experience is tremendous, as students will be working side by side with local community members in this business.
-The expectations on students are high and the work is difficult, but for uniquely dedicated students this will prove to be an unbelievable, life-changing experience.
+The expectations on students are high and the work is difficult, but for uniquely dedicated students, this will be proven to be an unbelievable, life changing experience.

 Complete a minimum of 24 credit hours* by the beginning of the program abroad. *Students who have completed less than 24 credit hours may be admissible upon recommendation of faculty leader with support of the dean of the sponsoring college.

 Possess a cumulative GPA of 2.5 or better at the time of application